wikimatze/wikimatze.de/_posts/2011-10-22-email-client-in-java.md

 </blockquote>

-During the summer term 2007 we had the task to create a [Thunderbird](http://www.mozilla.org/en-US/thunderbird) like mail client [Java](http://www.java.com/de/download/manual.jsp).
+During the summer term 2007 we had the task to create a [Thunderbird](http://www.mozilla.org/en-US/thunderbird) like email client [Java](http://www.java.com/de/download/manual.jsp).
 The GUI should be created either with [Swing](http://java.sun.com/docs/books/tutorial/uiswing/) or [AWT](http://java.sun.com/javase/6/docs/technotes/guides/awt/).
 Beside the graphical implementation, we had to check and study the functionality of [POP3](http://en.wikipedia.org/wiki/Post_Office_Protocol) and